cloudmesh-community/fa18-516-21/project-paper/report.md

 irrespective of how big the list of Virtual Machines or Images be, it loads them in batches which improves page rendering performance.

-More info for GraphQL is available as a chapter in cloud computing handbook.
+More info about GraphQL is available as a chapter in the cloud computing handbook.

 ## Requirements